This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 The Nomads prefer to expand their civilization outwards rather than focusing on their capital city.

 The first option is comparable to finishing a district, obviously slightly easier.
 But you lose on the column/row bonus.
-The second option is also interesting, should you go down the path of scoring points through a focus on the number of territories.
+The second option is also interesting, should you go down the path of scoring points through the focus on the number of territories.

 Frankly, I’m surprised Nomads weren’t adjusted since neither of the two abilities seems particularly strong.

 The Chosen seek glory unmatched by other civilizations, whom they look down upon with a mixture of bewilderment and pity.

 If you always want to be first, play The Chosen.
-At every income turn, they get an extra point per opponent for every track you are first and a resource for every achievement.
+At every income turn, they get an extra point per opponent for every track they are first and a resource for every achievement.

 The first bonus is very situational and dependent on player count, while the latter is quite rare.
 No wonder The Chosen have been adjusted to gain 15 VP per opponent at the start of the game.

 The Traders prefer to connect with other civilizations economically, not militarily.

 If you want to interact (and mess) with other players, you will like Traders.
 At every income turn, you can place a token on a territory tile.
 If it’s controlled by another player, you get the benefit on the tile.
 If it isn’t, you get VP for every adjacent territory controlled by opponents.

 The trick is to combine both bonuses.
 Examine the board and determine where the enemy will expand to.
 Place a token there, gain VP, and later (when they conquer) also gain the benefit on the tile.
 Traders are more powerful on a crowded map (3 or 5 player game).

-Apparently still not strong enough (or the players don’t know how to play them), they get two more resources at the start.
+Apparently still not strong enough (or the players don’t know how to play them), they get two more resources and 10VP at the start.

 That’s all sixteen of them.
 Some stronger, some weaker, others more direct or more of a gamble.
 For a high score, you must play by your civilization’s strengths and make sure you cash in all of its rewards.